The following Construction practice note provides comprehensive and up to date legal information covering:

 Many problems that occur on construction projects in relation to practical completion arise out of the difficulty in knowing what the term practical completion means.

 It is quite typical for the expression 'practical completion' to be used in building contracts with little or no clarification as to what it is intended to mean, ie what state the contract requires the works to have reached in order for them to be certified as practically complete.
 Surprisingly, many of the standard forms that are widely used by the construction industry do not define the term practical completion, despite referring to it as a concept and placing significance on the certification of it.
-See Avoiding problems with
+See Avoiding problems with practical completion below for guidance on

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.